Kénédougou Kingdom: Under Kong

 Nanka Traoré became Kénédougou's first ruler and began the Traoré dynasty, which would last into the late 19th century.
 There is little information about the kingdom's formative years, and approximately five to seven famas ruled between the foundation of the dynasty and Fama Douala Ba.
 Kénédougou's existence was marked by relative peace compared to neighboring states of the period.

 In the 18th century, Kénédougou was a far-flung extension of the Kong Empire.
 By 1825, Kong power had declined in the region and the kingdom, under the rule of Doaula Ba Traoré, was able to establish independence.

 19th Century

-During much of the 19th century, Kenedougou was a war with Bobo-Dioulasso and their former overlords in Kong.
+During much of the 19th century, Kenedougou was at war with Bobo-Dioulasso and their former overlords in Kong.
 Faama Daoula Traore (r.
 1840-1877) expanded his holdings at their expense and consolidated administrative control.
 He died in 1877, and was succeeded by his son Tieba.

 Tieba

 During this period, Kenedougou faced a double threat as French colonial forces and Samori Toure began swallowing up commercial partners in the south, west and east.
 Faama Tieba moved the capital of the kingdom from Bougoula to his mother's home city of Sikasso in 1877.
 There he built a new palace on a strategic hill called the Mamelon and a massive city wall, the Tata of Sikasso, which remains a tourist attraction today.

 Kenedougou's conflict with Toure's Wassoulou Empire began in 1884 when Tieba sent his brother Siaka to reinforce the frontier between the two kingdoms at the Bagoe River.
 The region soon became a depopulated battleground.
 Tieba also conquered the Minianka region.

 Samori attacked Sikasso with an army of 12,000 men in April 1887, and laid siege to the city for 15 months, but failed to take it before a French column rescued the city.
 In the aftermath, Tieba signed a treaty of alliance with the French.
 He continued to campaign to the east, but was poisoned and died near Bama in January 1893.